comicfans/comicfans.github.io/_posts/2018-01-02-control-flow.markdown

 It have some very basic construct blocks (or in other words,control block or statement) and construct rules:

      Normal Block: do something ,then control flow will goto following Block .
-     Condition Block: depends on a condition , control flow will goto paticular Block.
+     Condition Block: depends on a condition (true or false), control flow will goto different Block (branch1 or branch2) .
+     Composite Block: contains one or more other Blocks (Any of Normal/Condition/Composite), you can treat it as "group multi block together as one"

 Ok let's take a look at following control flow: